samuelBB/Translating-OOV-Words-Via-Images/README.md

-# -Translating-OOV-Words-Via-Images
+# Translating OOV Words Via Images
-Code for a research project which seeks to translate OOV words from an MT system via images (In Beta)
+This code is for a research project which seeks to translate OOV words from an MT system via images.
+This is accomplished in a multi-step process: First, an MT system supplies a list of detected OOV words.
+For each such OOV word, a set of images corresponding to the word is constructed by querying a large image database.
+Next, captions are obtained for each image using Google reverse image search (GRIS).
+Finally, a ranking mechanism predicts a translation from the image captions based on relevance features, where the prediction is used or discarded in the overall translation process based on a confidence threshold.